moltin/python-sdk/README.md

 ### Making API Calls

-The SDK covers abstracts away most of the API endpoints.
+The SDK offers a way to easily interact with most of the API endpoints.

-Example:
+Creating a product example:

 ```python
     products = Product(m)  #  pass in the authenticated Moltin object